-What is the Fitch Rating System?
+What Is the Fitch Rating System?

 The original purpose of these rating systems was for investors.

-The goal of the Fitch ratings was to give investors an idea of the financial stability and give them an idea of how risky of an investment it would be.
+The goal of the Fitch ratings was to give investors an idea of financial stability and give them an idea of how risky an investment would be.
 These ratings are not only good for investors, but they can also be handy for customers looking for a solid insurance company.

 A lot of things could change in 70 years.
 What would happen if the insurance company went bankrupt after 50 years?
 The worst possible outcome is for your loved ones to try and claim the life insurance policy, only for the company to not have the funds to pay out.

-When evaluating a company, The Fitch Rating Group uses some criteria which includes several different factors when determining the grade.
+When evaluating a company, The Fitch Rating Group uses some criteria which include several different factors when determining the grade.
 Some of those factors are financial assets, management style, historical performance, and much more.
 They will use data from insurance companies, financial reports, and medical underwriters.

-What do the Fitch Ratings Mean?
+What Do the Fitch Ratings Mean?

 When you’re comparing companies, it’s important you look at the financial ratings.
 Fitch is one of the largest and most well-trusted.
 Fitch makes it easy to find the rating for nearly all insurance companies.
 But, it’s important to know what the ratings mean.